kmpoon/hlta/README.md

+# HLTA New Scala Branch

+This branch simplifies and merges HLTA procedures.
+Working in progress.

 # Hierarchical Latent Tree Analysis (HLTA)
 HLTA is a novel method for hierarchical topic detection.
 Specifically, it models document collections using a class of graphical models called *hierarchical latent tree models (HLTMs)*.
 The variables at the bottom level of an HLTM are observed binary variables that represent the presence/absence of words in a document.
 The variables at other levels are binary latent variables, with those at the lowest latent level representing word co-occurrence patterns and those at higher levels representing co-occurrence of patterns at the level below.
 Each latent variable gives a soft partition of the documents, and document clusters in the partitions are interpreted as topics.
 Unlike LDA-based topic models,  HLTMs do not refer to a document generation process and use word variables instead of token variables.
 They use a tree structure to model the relationships between topics and words, which is conducive to the discovery of meaningful topics and topic hierarchies.